 We are required to supply permanently affixed cables with our DC chargers.
 Therefore those car models that rapid charge with their own cable are not compatible with our DC stations.

 The Tesla Model S can be charged from the CHAdeMO outlet using a BYO official Tesla adapter.

 Please note: this list may be incomplete and/or may not account for model variants and options.
 Please check with your dealer to ensure that your vehicle is compatible.
 If you are importing an EV that is not listed here, please check with us for compatibility.

 The Type 2 charging standard (sometimes called Mennekes) is designed for use in AC (alternating current) charging systems.
 The solar-powered AC charger on The Strand in Tauranga has a Type 2 socket suitable for BYO cables.
 This is currently our only publicly available standalone AC charger, although some of our DC chargers also offer AC charging.
 See our Start Charge page and filter by connection type.

 As well as the Type 2 standard, there is also a combined DC/AC Type 2 charger, called CCS-Type 2.

 As of 1 Aug 2017, ChargeNet NZ has now swapped out all but six CCS-Type 1 cables on its high-powered DC ChargeNet stations in favour of the NZ Standard CCS-Type 2.
 All stations continue to support the other NZ standard: CHAdeMO.

 Your car will need to be a plug-in electric vehicle (BEV or PHEV) and support DC charging.
-All of our DC stations support the CHAdeMO standard.
-All of our DC stations have a second plug which is currently being switched from CCS-Type 1 to CCS-Type 2.
-A few of our DC stations also have an AC Type 2 plug.
+All of our DC stations support the CHAdeMO and CCS-Type 2 standard.
+A few of our DC stations also have an AC Type 2 plug or socket.
 If you have a Tesla vehicle you will need a Tesla to CHAdeMO adaptor, which can be purchased from Tesla Motors.
 The AC stations at The Strand, Tauranga and across Auckland have a Type 2 socket, for which you need to BYO cable.